An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Abstract

 \section{Abstract}

-The area under the ROC curve (AUC) is the standard measure of a biomarker's discriminatory accuracy; however, na\"ive AUC estimates can be misleading when validation cohorts differ from the intended target population.
-Such covariate shifts commonly arise under biased or non-random sampling, distorting AUC estimations and thus impeding both generalization and cross-study comparison of AUC.
-We develop an estimand-focused framework for valid AUC estimation and benchmarking under covariate shift.
-Leveraging balancing ideas from causal inference, we extend calibration weighting to the U-statistic framework for AUC estimation and introduce a family of estimators that accommodate both summary-level and patient-level information; in certain specifications, some of these estimators attain double robustness.
-Furthermore, we establish asymptotic properties and study their performances across a spectrum of covariate shift severities and calibration choices in comprehensive simulations.
-Finally, we demonstrate practical utility in the POWER trials by evaluating how baseline stair-climb power (SCP) predicts 6-month survival among advanced non-small-cell lung cancer (NSCLC) patients.
-Together, the results provide a principled toolkit for anchoring biomarker AUCs to clinically relevant target populations and for comparing them fairly across studies despite distributional differences.
+The area under the ROC curve (AUC) is the standard measure of a biomarker's discriminatory accuracy; however, AUC is rarely treated as a population-specific estimand.
+When validation cohorts differ from the intended target population in case mix, Na\"ive AUC estimates can mislead both generalization and cross-study comparison.
+We develop an estimand-focused framework that anchors biomarker AUC inference to a prespecified target population, aligning with the ICH E9(R1) estimand perspective adapted to discrimination rather than treatment effect.
+The framework supports two scientific goals: generalizing a study-specific AUC to a clinically relevant target population, and benchmarking AUCs across studies on a common population footing.
+Methodologically, we extend calibration weighting to the U-statistic formulation of AUC, allowing valid estimation even when the target population is characterized only by summary-level covariate information.
+This setting is common in biomarker validation, where individual-level target data are often unavailable and existing transportability methods may not be applicable.
+When patient-level real-world data are accessible, the proposed augmented variants provide double robustness and improved efficiency.
+We establish asymptotic properties and study their performances through comprehensive simulations.
+Furthermore, we demonstrate the proposed framework on the POWER trials, evaluating baseline stair-climb power (SCP) as a prognostic marker for 6-month survival in advanced non-small-cell lung cancer (NSCLC).
+Unlike prior work on transporting model-based predictive accuracy, our framework targets the biomarker-level estimand directly and addresses cross-study comparability — an issue not resolved by current methods.

 {{\it Keywords:} Biomarker evaluation, Calibration weighting, Covariate shift, Diagnosis accuracy, Prediction medicine, U-statistics}

 \spacingset{1.9}